-Capital One: Will close as soon as 12 months.
+Capital One: Will close as soon after 12 months of inactivity.
 They will notify you beforehand and give you a chance to use your card.

-Citi: Will close accounts after 24 months of inactivity.
-They won’t notify you until after they close the account.
-Only making a purchase counts as activity.
+Citi: Will close accounts after 15 months of inactivity.
+They may notify you beforehand.

 Keep in mind that “activity” could be as little as making a $1 purchase.
 Making a payment or a balance transfer usually counts too, depending on the issuer.
-The only notable exception is Citi, who says only new purchases count.
 And issuers will often contact you if they’re planning to close your account based on inactivity, in order to give you a chance to keep your card by using it.
 Just make a small charge and you should be all set.